armleung/GovVacanciesQuery/README.md

 ### TODO
 - [x] First draft of the layout
-- [ ] Item List Necessary Information
+- [ ] Script that transfer HTML to JSON
 - [ ] API fetching data from gov (Ready on Jun)
 - [ ] Swipe to save / Swipe to Remove Items in cache
 - [ ] Color Theme